The Top 15 Most Useful Retail Math Formulas

 Sales per Square Foot = Total Net Sales ÷ Square Feet of Selling Space

 This figure is a comparison of the amount of inventory a retailer receives from a manufacturer or supplier to what is actually sold and is typically expressed as a percentage.
-Net sales essentially refer to the same thing but in absolute numbers.

 Sell-Through % = Units Sold ÷ Units Received

-This calculates the beginning-of-the-month-stock to the number of sales for the month.
+Stock-to-sales ratio is the beginning-of-the-month-stock to the number of sales for the month.
 The key takeaway is that this ratio is a monthly metric.

 Stock-to-Sales = Beginning of Month Stock ÷ Sales for the Month